Tyrone Wallace: Atlanta Hawks (2019)

 On July 8, 2019, Wallace was claimed off waivers by the Minnesota Timberwolves, however, he was waived on October 21.
 Two days later, he was claimed off waivers by the Atlanta Hawks.
 On December 14, he was waived.

 Return to Agua Caliente (2020–2021)

 On March 9, 2020, the Agua Caliente Clippers announced that they had acquired Wallace.

 Long Island Nets / New Orleans Pelicans (2022)

 On January 20, 2022, Wallace was traded from the Agua Caliente Clippers to the Long Island Nets.
 He was acquired and activated by the Nets the next day.

 On March 11, 2022, the New Orleans Pelicans signed Wallace to a 10-day contract and on March 21, they signed him to a second 10-day contract.
 However, he was waived on March 28 and subsequently re-acquired by Long Island.

-Paris Basketball (2022–present)
+Paris Basketball (2022–2023)

 On July 26, 2022, Wallace signed with Paris Basketball.

+Türk Telekom (2023–2024)

+On June 30, 2023, he signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).

+Žalgiris Kaunas (2024)

+On July 10, 2024, Wallace signed with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.

+On October 18, 2024, Tyrone Wallace announced his departure from Kauno Žalgiris, following four EuroLeague appearances with the team.
+His exit came shortly after Žalgiris’ remarkable comeback victory against Olimpia Milano, a performance that was celebrated as one of the most significant in recent EuroLeague history.
+His departure was the result of the mutual termination of his contract for personal reasons and at the time he was considering retirement.

+Galatasaray (2025)

+On January 17, 2025, he signed with Galatasaray of the Basketbol Süper Ligi (BSL).

+On June 20, 2025, Galatasaray thanked the player and announced that they had parted ways.